 Options for walking through the hill range are limitless, but if you’re a first-timer you might like to follow the Priestlaw Hill circular route from Whiteadder reservoir.

-This is a fairly easy ramble acrosss the north-east of the hills along the old Herring Road that used to be walked by fishwives from Dunbar to the market town of Lauder.
+This is a fairly easy ramble across the northeast of the hills along the old Herring Road that used to be walked by fishwives from Dunbar to the market town of Lauder.

 The entire route is around 7 miles on gravel and grass tracks with just a few moderately steep inclines, so it should be possible to complete by anyone with average fitness levels.

-- This rough track heads towards farm buildings where there’s a gated footpath that leads up an incline through empty countryside.
+2: This rough track heads towards farm buildings where there’s a gated footpath that leads up an incline through the empty countryside.
 Continue for 1.5 miles to a small bridge, beyond which is a minor road that climbs to the left.

-- The track heads out onto open moorland with lovely views in all directions, but for a really scenic viewpoint you might like to take a small detour up the obvious path that heads to the summit of the hill.
+4: The track heads out onto open moorland with lovely views in all directions, but for a really scenic viewpoint you might like to take a small detour up the obvious path that leads to the summit of the hill.

-- Once you reach Priestlaw Farm, rejoin the lane that heads to the parking area next to the cattle grid.
+6: Once you reach Priestlaw Farm, rejoin the lane that leads to the parking area next to the cattle grid.

 This is just one of many walking trails through the Lammermuir Hills and you’ll find many more in the Scotways downloadable PDF mentioned earlier.

 Discover more places to visit in East Lothian with: Things to Do in East Lothian.